-Plan Features Designated Network and Network Non-Network Annual Out-of-Pocket Maximum ■ Individual \$4,000 \$6,000 Family (cumulative Out-of-Pocket Maximum). \$8,000 \$12,000 The Plan does not require that you or a covered Dependent meet the individual Out-of-Pocket Maximum in order to satisfy the family Out-of-Pocket Maximum.
-If more than one person in a family is covered under the Plan, the individual coverage Out-of-Pocket Maximum stated in this table above does not apply.
-Instead, for family coverage the family Out-of-Pocket Maximum applies.
-Coupons: The Plan Sponsor may not permit certain coupons or offers from pharmaceutical manufacturers or an affiliate to apply to your Annual Out-of-Pocket Maximum.
-Lifetime Maximum Benefit There is no dollar limit to the amount the Plan will pay for essential Benefits during the entire period you are enrolled in this Plan.
-Generally the following are considered to be essential benefits under the Patient Protection and Affordable Care Act : Ambulatory patient services; emergency services, hospitalization; maternity and newborn care, mental health and substance use disorder services (including behavioral health treatment); prescription drug products; rehabilitative and habilitative services and devices; laboratory services; preventive and wellness services and chronic disease management; and pediatric services, including oral and vision care.
+Plan Features Designated Network and Network Non-Network Annual Out-of-Pocket Maximum 2 ■ Individual \$3,000 \$6,000 ■ Family (not to exceed the applicable individual amount per Covered Person) \$6,000 \$12,000 Coupons: The Plan Sponsor may not permit certain coupons or offers from pharmaceutical manufacturers or an affiliate to apply to your Annual Out-of-Pocket Maximum.
+Lifetime Maximum Benefit 3 There is no dollar limit to the amount the Plan will pay for essential Benefits during the entire period you are enrolled in this Plan.
+Unlimited